-I am so grateful my Mom (who is 84) is still here for me to say those words this Mother’s Day weekend.
+I am so grateful my Mom (who is 86) is still with us for me to say these words to her this weekend: Happy Mother’s Day!

 I believe it is important not only to wish our Moms a Happy Mother’s Day, but also to thank them specifically for the things they did that were really beneficial and impactful on our lives growing up.
 This doesn’t mean our Moms were perfect, far from it!
 It just means that we are choosing to focus on the positive to make sure this is registered in our minds so that we can duplicate it and hopefully add to it with our own families.

 With that, I would like to list the top 10 health decisions my Mom made while I was growing up that were amazingly smart and way ahead of her time.
 Did she do everything right?
 Of course not!
 She would laugh at even the suggestion of such a thing!

 This list of health decisions Mom made simply shows that when the intention is there to raise a healthy child, many decisions will be made correctly by virtue of the fact that you are *thinking* about it (as opposed to going through the motions) and trusting your gut when things the “experts” say just don’t add up.

 #1 Thank You Mom for Always Using Butter and Eggs

 My Mom never fell for the “margarine is better” or “eggs are bad” baloney even in the 1970’s and 1980’s when saturated fat phobia was at its peak.
 She knew something produced in a factory could never surpass or even equal the simple, wholesome nutrition of quality cream churned into butter or whole eggs.
 I never saw Mom throwing egg yolks away, buying a carton of egg whites or using anything “butter substitute” in my home.
 EVER.

 #2 Thank You Mom for Saying NO When the Doctor Wanted to X-Ray Your Pelvis When You Were Pregnant